Theatre history and literature, dramaturgy, playwriting, directing, gender and theatre.

 One-half or full course for one semester.
 Students will perform advanced work in a selected area of inquiry.
-The course may include but is not limited to preparation of roles, directing of scenes or plays, and experimentation in performance theories and scriptwriting.
-Scripts, criticism, and artistic problems will be dealt with in an attempt to arrive at a creative synthesis.
-Prerequisite: prior coursework in the department (varies with the seminar topic).
+Past seminars include Translation and Adaptation, Puppetry and the Performing Object, and Advanced Playwriting.
+Prerequisite: prior course work in the department (varies with the seminar topic).
 Conference-lab.

 Theatre 470 - Thesis

 One-half or full course for one semester.
 Prerequisite: approval of instructor and division.